fastapi/fastapi/docs/en/docs/advanced/sql-databases-peewee.md

 This example includes an extra *path operation* that simulates a long processing request with `time.sleep(sleep_time)`.

-It will have the database connection open at the beginning and will just wait some seconds before replying back.
+It will have the database connection open at the beginning and will just wait some seconds before replying.
 And each new request will wait one second less.

 This will easily let you test that your app with Peewee and FastAPI is behaving correctly with all the stuff about threads.